Australian Digital Dollar (AUDD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Australian Digital Dollar Historical Price

-According to the latest data gathered on Australian Digital Dollar live price page, the current price of Australian Digital Dollar is 0.657808USD.
+According to the latest data gathered on Australian Digital Dollar live price page, the current price of Australian Digital Dollar is 0.6558USD.
 The circulating supply of Australian Digital Dollar(AUDD) is

 In the past 24 hours, Australian Digital Dollar has shown a price movement of